MattFlood7/LinkedInBot/README.md

 ```

 ## Run
-Once you have installed the required dependencies and edited the `config` file, you can run the bot.
+Once you have installed the required dependencies, created the `.env` file with your data, you can run the bot.

 Make sure you are in the correct folder and run the following command: `python LinkedInBot.py`